Jetsurf/jet-bot/README.md

  - `/admin feed create` : Create (or change) feed for rotation updates (maps/sr/gear)
  - `/admin feed delete` : Deletes feed for a channel

+### Splatoon 3 Commands

+Commands to get info from SplatNet 3 - These commands are largely beta.
+Feedback is welcome.

+`/s3 stats sr` : Displays your stats from Salmon Run `/s3 stats battle NUM` : Displays the results of a previous battle (1-50) `/s3 fit` : Posts your current gear loadout
+`/s3 fest` : Shows if there is an announced SplatFest `/s3 scrim` : Generate a list of Splatoon 3 maps and modes `/s3 weapons info WEAP` : Gets Sub/Special/Level/Points for special for WEAP `/s3 weapons sub SUB` : Gets all weapons with the subweapon SUB `/s3 weapons special SPECIAL` : Gets all weapons with the special SPECIAL

 ### Music Commands

 These commands cannot be used in DM's.